embEDUx/documentation/src/usage/rootfs/advanced/run-containers.md

-# Create Containers from RootFS'
+# Run RootFS' as Containers

 Once a RootFS has successfully been built and uploaded to the *buildmaster*, it